cmdavid-epfl/cmdavid-epfl.github.io/story.md

    </div>

-   {% include image.html file="/assets/top10_nonus.gif" title="Top Non-US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest Non-US-based assignees, ranked by the number of patent applications in the given year."}
+   {% include image.html file="/assets/top10_nonus.gif" title="Top Non-US Assignees." caption="Timelapse of the distribution of inventors in the world for the 10 largest Non-US-based assignees, ranked by the number of patent applications in the given year." %}

    <div style="height:300px; overflow-x: scroll; overflow-y: scroll; ">
       <caption> <b>Top 10 Non-Us Assignees for each year</b></caption>